arunsivaramanneo/GPU-Viewer/README.md

 ﻿# GPU-Viewer
-A front-end to glxinfo, vulkaninfo and clinfo.
+**A front-end to glxinfo, vulkaninfo and clinfo.**

 This project aims to capture all the important details of glxinfo, vulkaninfo and clinfo in a GUI.
 The project is being developed using python 3 pygobject with GTK3.
-All the important details are extracted using glxinfo/vulkaninfo with the combination of grep, CAT , AWK commands and displayed in the front-end.
+All the important details are extracted using glxinfo/vulkaninfo/clinfo with the combination of grep, CAT , AWK commands and displayed in the front-end.
 There is no hard OpenGL Programming involved, until glxinfo, vulkaninfo and clinfo works the GPU-viewer will also work

 ![screenshot_20180119_092548](https://user-images.githubusercontent.com/30646692/35134240-26d6c6f0-fcfb-11e7-9d12-a13c82e2a267.png)